Managed Solr Support User Guide

 If You are Locked Out

-If SearchStax refuses to let you log in, sent email to the SearchStax Help Desk.
+If SearchStax refuses to let you log in, send email to the SearchStax Help Desk.

 Filing a Support Request